List of Kung Fu Panda characters: Viper

 Master Viper (voiced by Lucy Liu in the films and short-films, Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a female green tree viper with two small lotus flowers on top of her head.
-Although she was born with ineffective venomous fangs, she compensates with her strength and precision.
-Viper is the most outwardly compassionate and maternal member of the Five, and is the only one not to mock Po when he first joins the Jade Palace.
+Viper is the most outwardly compassionate member of the Five, and is the only one not to mock Po when he first joins the Jade Palace.

 In Secrets of the Furious Five, she is revealed to be the daughter of Great Master Viper, who relied on his venomous fangs to protect the village where they lived.
-The Great Master hoped that his daughter would carry on his legacy, and was distraught at her lack of fangs.
+The Great Master hoped that his daughter would carry on his legacy, but he discovered that she was born without fangs.
 Viper instead took up ribbon dancing at a young age, and showed a proficiency for it.
 When a gorilla bandit came to the Autumn Moon Festival and shattered the Great Master's fangs using venom-proof armor, Viper used her dancing to tie the bandit up in her ribbon.
-Only then was her father satisfied with his daughter becoming a warrior on her own terms.
+Only then did her father accept his daughter becoming a warrior on her own terms.
+Years later, she managed to grow a pair of small, blunt fangs.

 Monkey

-Master Monkey (voiced by Jackie Chan in the films, and James Sie in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a male golden snub-nosed monkey with a thick Chinese accent, and the most humorous of the Five.
+Master Monkey (voiced by Jackie Chan in the films, and James Sie in Legends of Awesomeness, silent cameo in end credits of Kung Fu Panda 4) is a male golden langur with a thick Chinese accent who is the second-in-command of the Furious Five and the most humorous of the Five.
 He was the first to recognize Po's determination, and the first to refer to Po by his name.
 Unlike the other members of the Five, Monkey prefers to use a weapon in combat, and the staff that he uses is associated with the legendary Monkey King Sun Wukong.
-He is also the second-in-command of the Furious Five.

 Monkey has an older brother, Wu Kong, who is the self-proclaimed "King of Thieves", and their mother died from shock and grief of seeing her sons fight.
 Nevertheless, Monkey was an adolescent trickster, who humiliated the members of his village with pranks.
 Oogway put an end to Monkey's trickery, using his shell to hide from his attacks, and the tortoise encouraged Monkey to use his skills for good, putting him on the path to kung fu mastery.